OFFIS-DAI/mango/docs/source/tutorial.rst

 by a corresponding "pong".
 Periodic tasks can be handled for you by mango's scheduling API.

 With the introduction of this task, we know have different responsibilities for the agents (e. g. act as PVAgent and reply to ping requests).
-In order to facility structuring an agent with different responsibilities we can use the role API.
+In order to facilitate structuring an agent with different responsibilities we can use the role API.
 The idea of using roles is to divide the functionality of an agent by responsibility in a structured way.